thakurshalabh08/metemirge/README.md

 | num_best_hit | Specify number of best hits to report from each database (integer) |

+## Scripts folder

+ This folder contains customized scripts to run within the pipeline at each step.

 ## Running the pipeline on Synergy